The HABs Surveillance Program

 For 2019, the DEC has unveiled a powerful new GIS-based, interactive map for both trained samplers and the public across New York State.
 The map is live during the HABs season, which typically occurs between July and October when lake water is warmer and conducive to HAB growth.

-- HABs Program OWLA Volunteers began monitoring their assigned shoreline zones once a week starting July 8, and will continue to do so through early October.
+- HABs Program OWLA Volunteers monitored their assigned shoreline zones once a week starting July 8 through early October.

 - For 2020, the map will go “live” in the early summer.